Tag: Desktop News

 A&S Students’ Holiday Card Collaboration

 Katie Nebbia and Katelyn Daniewicz, two exceptionally talented graphic design students at The University of Alabama, joined forces to create a holiday card that perfectly encapsulated their creative prowess and collaborative spirit.
-Katie Nebbia, hailing from Buffalo, New York, is a dedicated BFA graphic design major with a lifelong passion for visual artistry.
-Nebbia describes the start of her journey to graphic design as, “When I was younger, I would often staple pages together, creating little books out of them, […]
+Katie Nebbia, hailing from Buffalo, New York, is a BFA graphic design major with a lifelong passion for visual artistry.
+Nebbia describes the start of her journey to graphic design as, “When I was younger, I would often staple pages together, creating little books out of them, and […]

 Read More from A&S Students’ Holiday Card Collaboration